reduxjs/redux/docs/tutorials/quick-start/quick-start-part-1.md

   - Redux Toolkit is the recommended way to write Redux logic
 - **Redux uses a "one-way data flow" app structure**
   - State describes the condition of the app at a point in time, and UI renders based on that state
+  - When something happens in the app:
+    - The UI dispatches an action
-  - When something happens in the app, the state is updated based on what occurred
+    - The store runs the reducers, and the state is updated based on what occurred
+    - The store notifies the UI that the state has changed
   - The UI re-renders based on the new state
 - **Redux uses several types of code**
   - _Actions_ are plain objects with a `type` field, and describe "what happened" in the app